 The International Carbon Action Partnership (ICAP) is an international forum for governments and public authorities that have implemented or are planning to implement emissions trading systems (ETS).
 ICAP facilitates cooperation between countries, sub-national jurisdictions and supranational institutions that have established or are actively pursuing carbon markets through mandatory cap-and-trade systems.
 ICAP’s “Emissions Trading Worldwide: Status Report 2022” provides a detailed picture of the latest developments in emissions trading around the world.
 Articles from policymakers and government advisors delve into the nuances of and important lessons from the EU ETS, the Chinese national ETS, the California cap-and-trade-program, and the UK ETS.
 The report also contains information on all ETSs in a comprehensive set of factsheets.
 Their website can be found here.

 Ecosystem Marketplace, an initiative of the non-profit organization Forest Trends, was initially created to improve transparency and price discovery in the voluntary carbon markets.
 Since 2006, their team has distributed annual surveys to its network of project developers, investors, retailers and brokers to collect confidential information about their voluntary carbon offsets transactions.
-Their latest report is based on a global network of 172 respondents, with traded credits from projects located in 80 countries.
-Their report finds 2021 is on track for annual market value record of US$1 billion+ for the first time.
-In the first eight months of 2021, voluntary carbon markets have already posted a near 60% increase in value from last year, driven by corporate net-zero ambition and growing interest in carbon markets to achieve Paris climate goals.
+Their latest report is based on a global network of more than 230 respondents, with traded credits from projects located in over 100 countries.
+Ecosystem Marketplace data shows that 2021 was a historic, record-breaking year for the voluntary carbon markets.
+Transactions in 2021 totaled nearly US$2 billion, with a surge in transactions coming late in the year.
+That is a nearly four-fold increase from 2020 transactions (US$520 million).

 Our World in Data (OWID) is a scientific online publication that focuses on large global problems such as poverty, disease, hunger, climate change, war, existential risks and inequality.
 Its mission is to present “research and data to make progress against the world’s largest problems.”
 The web publication contains interactive data visualizations (charts and maps) on global warming and greenhouse gas emissions.